 As a follow up to your acceptance email, you were sent a Conditions of Enrollment Agreement via email.
 The requirements laid out on this document are truly the conditions of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.

-Things to look for in spring 2016
+Things to look for in 2017

 New Student Pulse and email